stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Setting Up Homebrew

 [Homebrew](http://brew.sh/) provides a package management system for macOS, enabling you to quickly install and update the tools and libraries that you need.
-Follow the instructions on the site.
+Always use Homebrew to install tools that are frequently updated, like the [AWS CLI](https://aws.amazon.com/cli/) and [Trivy](https://aquasecurity.github.io/trivy).

+To install Homebrew, download and open the latest PKG file from [the Releases on GitHub](https://github.com/Homebrew/brew/releases/latest).

 You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others.
 To do this, edit the file _.zshrc_ in